 On December 13, 1942 at 4:48am I-16 launches HA-22 Type A midget submarine roughly 10 miles off Savo Island.
 Aboard is commander Lt(jg) Yoshimi Kado and crew member PO Toshio Yahagi.
 At dawn, HA-22 sights hospital ship USS Solace AH-5 off Lunga Point on Guadalcanal and fires both torpedoes at a destroyer in the same area but neither hits.
 Afterwards, submarine reaches Cape Esperence on Guadalcanal and was scuttled by the crew.

-At 1341, the sub was attacked five times with twenty-four throw-ahead Mark 10 "hedgehog" projector charges.
+On May 19, 1944 the I-16 was spotted on the surface by U.S. aircraft 140 miles northeast of Cape Alexander on Choiseul Island.
+Afterwards, USS England, USS Raby and USS George onduct a line-abreast sonar sweep.
+At 1:35pm USS England spots I-16 on sonar and at starting at 1:41pm attacked five times with twenty-four Mark 10 hedgehog projector charges.
 The hedgehogs hit on the second and fifth attacks.
-At 1435, after the fifth attack, a huge underwater explosion lifts the ENGLAND's fantail out of the water by 6-inches as the I-16 explodes and sinks with all hands aboard.
+At 1435, after the fifth attack, a huge underwater explosion lifts the England fantail out of the water by 6" as the I-16 explodes and sinks with all hands aboard.

-The explosion must have been at 500 feet or deeper because it is 20 minutes before the first debris appears.
+The explosion must have been 500' or deeper because was 20 minutes before the first debris appeared at the surface.
 Shreds of cork, deck planking, pieces of cabinets and other objects appear.
-Finally, a sealed rubber container with a bag of rice inside surfaces.
+Finally, a sealed rubber container with a bag of rice inside surfaced.
 Almost an hour later, a small oil slick appears.
-By the following day, the slick is three miles wide and six miles long.
-On June 25, 1944 the sub was presumed lost with all aboard.
+The next day, a 3 by 6 mile oil slick was observed on the surface at the sinking location.

 Combined Fleet - HIJMS Submarine I-16: Tabular Record of Movement